 #4.
 Rambox– The Multi Social Media Application

 Rambox is an open-source email and messaging application.
 It is unique as it allows more than 100 email and messaging services with its free edition.
-You can use Gmail, Telegram, WhatsApp, Facebook messenger, and many more in one application.
-This app is highly professional and, in many ways, better than official apps of certain services when it comes to quality and functionality.
-It is one of those apps that everyone must have whether they are using the windows, Mac, or Linux system.
+You can use Gmail, Telegram, WhatsApp, Facebook Messenger, and many more in one application.
+This app is highly professional and, in many ways, better than official apps of certain services regarding quality and functionality.
+It is one of those apps that everyone must have, whether using windows, Mac, or Linux system.
 The app is well organized with an easy-to-use tab layout.
 It is highly secure with a high number of users today.
-Considering the unique feature of this app, we have added this to our must-have application for Linux list.
+Considering the unique feature of this app, we have added this to our must-have application for the Linux list.
 You can download this app at rambox.pro.

 #5.Kodi– A media Repo

 This is an open-source home theatre software that powers home entertainment on smart TV.
-It is free and makes any screen running.
+It is free and makes any screen run.
 They are, however, not to be confused with Netflix.
 It is a tool that organizes and allows you to play their media or media from third-party services.
-You can store movies and other streaming media on their PC, mobiles, and tablets and stream them using this app.
+You can store movies and other streaming media on your PC, mobile, and tablet and stream them using this app.
 Kodi has unlimited possibilities.
 You can download and install Kodi from the default software store on Linux.

 #6.
 Calibre– A Book Reader

 Calibre is an excellent ebook reader.
 This software also manages ebooks on a Linux platform and supports all types of ebook formats.
 It has a simple interface with excellent font options.
 With its flexible options, readers can customize and style their ebooks.
 Calibre is a powerful tool that allows users to create and style an ebook on Linux.
 It also converts ebooks from one format to another.
 Calibre is available on the Linux software store and can be installed from there.